 DESCRIPTION This function enables an application to read the color map.
 Color map information is stored in the QDB, which you access by issuing a Get System Information QIO.
 Appendix B describes the QDB.
-System monutation QIO.
-Appendix D describes the QDD.

 Get Free DOPs

 Indicates how many DOPs must be on the specified return queue for request queue processing to continue.